UniMath/agda-unimath/src/commutative-algebra/formal-power-series-commutative-rings.lagda.md

     constant-zero-formal-power-series-Commutative-Semiring _
 ```

-### The one power series is the constant one power series
+### The constant one formal power series is the constant formal power series with value one

 ```agda
 module _